TehGM/tehgm.github.io/content/blog/other/stalker-anomaly-modpack-v2/index.md

 8. Start a new game.
 9. Open settings again like in point 7.
 Ensure your settings are applied correctly - otherwise apply them again and save game.

+I also recommend playing with crosshair disabled since BaS adds some guns with laser attachment - but the choice is yours, of course!

 ### Recommended Mod Order
 For some mods in the pack, the installation order matters - some depend on eachother etc. You are welcome to tweak it, but this is the order I recommend, as it works for me.